 St Mary's College has an excellent reputation for providing high-quality student support to its student members.
 The College is aware that students can face difficulties during the course of their studies – be it physical and/or mental health problems, financial issues, bereavement, relationship difficulties, academic concerns, or any other challenges that life throws in our way.
-The Vice-Principal has responsibility for the Student Support provided in College and this support is offered in a range of ways:

 Often the first point of contact for many students who find themselves in difficulty, the Student Support Office comprises the Vice-Principal, the Assistant Principals and Student Support Administrators.
 The team is very experienced in helping students and can help you to access further support in your departments and/or with the specialist support services within the University if necessary.
 If you are a current student, please contact the Student Support Office HERE.

 The Chaplain is available to all members of the College community, whatever your need (spiritual or otherwise), on a personal and confidential basis.

 All students are offered a College Mentor at St Mary’s.

 The JCR Welfare Team (known as Welfare at Mary’s) offers peer support to students who are facing difficulties.
 They run weekly drop-in sessions to make it easy for you to access their help and they can also sign-post you to other support available within College or the University.
 In addition to the peer support that they offer individuals, they also organise events to help you de-stress, particularly around exams, and they run awareness campaigns on a variety of different welfare issues.